-- Mortgage: A loan arrangement in which a borrower pledges her house to a lender to secure repayment of money. - Debtor: A person who borrowed from and, therefore, owes money to a lender.
+- Mortgage: When a borrower pledges her house to a lender to secure repayment of money. - Debtor: A person who borrowed from and, therefore, owes money to a lender.
 Also called the Mortgagor. - Lender: The person or company, often a bank, which loaned the money.
-Also called the mortgagee. - Secured Debt: A loan arrangement in which the borrower agrees to hand over her/his property if she fails to repay the borrowed money. - Collateral: Property, usually your house and/or land, which the bank will try to take if you fail to make payments on your mortgage. - Default: A debtor's failure to repay the money borrowed from a lender. - Sub-prime Loans: High-cost loans intended for people with imperfect credit histories. - Arrearage: The total amount of all payments the borrower failed to make, plus any interest and fees the bank charges.
+Also called the mortgagee. - Secured Debt: A loan arrangement in which the borrower agrees she may have to hand over her property if she fails to repay the borrowed money. - Collateral: Property, which the lender will try to take if you fail to make payments. - Default: A debtor's failure to repay the money borrowed from a lender. - Sub-prime Loans: High-cost made to people with imperfect credit histories. - Arrearage: The total amount of all payments the borrower is behind, plus any interest and fees the bank charges.